AlbertHunduza/Loan-Default-AI/README.md

 Feel free to explore the various components of this project and contribute to its advancement.
 Your feedback and contributions are highly valued!

-For inquiries or collaboration, please contact [Your Name](mailto:alberthunduza1@gmail.com).
+For inquiries or collaboration, please contact [Albert Hunduza](mailto:alberthunduza1@gmail.com).

 ---
 *Disclaimer: This project is intended for educational and demonstrative purposes.
 The predictions and classifications made by the model should not be used for real-world financial decisions without thorough validation and professional assessment.*